fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4a.md

 **NB** refactor your application in baby steps and verify that the application works after every change you make.
 If you try to take a "shortcut" by refactoring many things at once, then [Murphy's law](https://en.wikipedia.org/wiki/Murphy%27s_law) will kick in and it is almost certain that something will break in your application.
 The "shortcut" will end up taking more time than moving forward slowly and systematically.

+**NB** When refactoring the code use middleware [body-parser](http://expressjs.com/en/resources/middleware/body-parser.html) to parse the incoming json object body from post request in file which contains event handlers of routes in controllers directory.
+Otherwise body won't parse correctly and will be read as undefined and won't save in database.

 One best practice is to commit your code every time it is in a stable state.
 This makes it easy to rollback to a situation where the application still works.